Skip to main content

 guided small group city tour of Nimes, France and Roman historical places

 We have a short drive to the city of Nimes.
-Our city guide will take us through the Roman era and by the time lunch time comes, we’ll be imagining we are in togas and cheering on the Emperor (or not).
+Our city tour will take us through the Roman era and by the time lunch comes around, we’ll be imagining we are in togas and cheering on the Emperor (or not).
 A gourmet Sunday lunch in courtyard resembling a Roman villa and then on to the first public gardens created in France for a poetic stroll.
 This evening is yours to relax and dine at your leisure in Uzès.

 Gourmet Sunday lunch included

-Continuing our Roman explorations, today we will marvel at the top of the Pont du Gard.
-Our guide will lead us through the water canal at the top from where the views amaze and the height makes you really ponder how such an endeavor was possible to build.
+Continuing our Roman explorations, today we will marvel one of the Roman’s best kept masterpieces, the Pont du Gard.
+Making our way to the different vantage points, you’ll get a sense of the sheer magnitude and incredible engineering feat leaving you to ponder how such an endeavor was possible.
 Lunch at small village bistro and then free time until we meet up for our evening cooking lesson with dinner to follow.

 Bistro lunch & cooking lesson (dinner)